Input Output Redirection in Linux

 $cat myfile

-This time, since we specified the filename, the cat command reads the input data from the specified file and displays that on the STDOUT.
+Since we specified the filename, it reads the input data from the specified file and displays that on the STDOUT.
+The following image shows the output of this command.

-Append mode V/s Overwrite mode
+Append V/s Overwrite modes

-As mentioned earlier, the shell can redirect the output in two modes: the append mode and the overwrite mode.
+As mentioned earlier, the shell can redirect the output in two modes: append and overwrite.
 For the append mode, it uses the >> symbol.
 For the overwrite mode, it uses the > symbol.

 To append the existing contents, use the following command.

-$cat >> myfile
+$cat >> [file-name]

 To overwrite the existing contents, use the following command.